input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 $ MERKLE_TREE_1_1=$(!!)
 $ MERKLE_ROOT_1_1=$(cabal run -v0 trustless-sidechain-gen-signatures -- root-hash --merkle-tree $MERKLE_TREE_1_1)
 ```
-Note we use `!!` to run the last command and store it to an environment variable.
-This merkle tree includes transactions to
+Note the use of `!!` to run the last command and store it to an environment variable.
+This Merkle tree includes transactions to

-- Pay 69 FUEL to myself, and
+- Pay 69 FUEL to yourself, and
-- Pay 420 FUEL to myself
+- Pay 420 FUEL to yourself

-We can also save another merkle root as follows.
+You can also save another Merkle root as follows.

 ```
 $ cabal run -v0 trustless-sidechain-gen-signatures -- merkle-tree \